Gadolinium: Physical properties

 Gadolinium is the eighth member of the lanthanide series.
 In the periodic table, it appears between the elements europium to its left and terbium to its right, and above the actinide curium.
 It is a silvery-white, malleable, ductile rare-earth element.
 Its 64 electrons are arranged in the configuration of [Xe]4f75d16s2, of which the ten 4f, 5d, and 6s electrons are valence.

-Like most other metals in the lanthanide series, gadolinium usually uses three electrons as valence electrons, as afterward the remaining 4f electrons are too strongly bound: this is because the 4f orbitals penetrate the most through the inert xenon core of electrons to the nucleus, followed by 5d and 6s, and this increases with higher ionic charge.
-It crystallizes in the hexagonal close-packed α-form at room temperature, but, when heated to temperatures above 1235 C, it transforms into its β-form, which has a body-centered cubic structure.
+Like most other metals in the lanthanide series, three electrons are usually available as valence electrons.
+The remaining 4f electrons are too strongly bound: this is because the 4f orbitals penetrate the most through the inert xenon core of electrons to the nucleus, followed by 5d and 6s, and this increases with higher ionic charge.
+Gadolinium crystallizes in the hexagonal close-packed α-form at room temperature.
+At temperatures above 1235 C, it forms or transforms into its β-form, which has a body-centered cubic structure.

 The isotope gadolinium-157 has the highest thermal-neutron capture cross-section among any stable nuclide: about 259,000 barns.
 Only xenon-135 has a higher capture cross-section, about 2.0 million barns, but this isotope is radioactive.

 Gadolinium is believed to be ferromagnetic at temperatures below 20 C and is strongly paramagnetic above this temperature.
+In fact, at body temperature, gadolinium exhibits the greatest paramagnetic effect of any element.
 There is evidence that gadolinium is a helical antiferromagnetic, rather than a ferromagnetic, below 20 C. Gadolinium demonstrates a magnetocaloric effect whereby its temperature increases when it enters a magnetic field and decreases when it leaves the magnetic field.
-A significant magnetocaloric effect is observed at higher temperatures, up to about 300 kelvins, in the compounds Gd5(Si1-xGex)4.
+A significant magnetocaloric effect is observed at higher temperatures, up to about 300 kelvins, in the compounds Gd5(Si1−xGex)4.

 Individual gadolinium atoms can be isolated by encapsulating them into fullerene molecules, where they can be visualized with a transmission electron microscope.
 Individual Gd atoms and small Gd clusters can be incorporated into carbon nanotubes.